 - How do Air Force ROTC graduates compare with Air Force Academy and Officer Training

 School graduates?The Academy, ROTC and Officer Training School all produce qualified Air Force officers.
 The Air Force and Space Force achieves better diversity and talent by getting officers from more than one commissioning source.
 Once on active duty, the most important factor in promotion is job performance.

 - Do I have to cut my hair?Hair must be kept in accordance with Air Force guidelines when in uniform.

 - Do I have to wear a uniform to class every day?No. You are only required to wear your uniform to your Air Force ROTC classes and on Leadership Lab day once a week.
 Occasionally, during special events, you may be required to wear your uniform.

-- How much time do I have to spend with Air Force ROTC each week?The only required time is during your Air Force ROTC classes and Leadership Lab.
-This equates to approximately three hours per week for freshmen and sophomores; five hours per week for juniors and seniors.
+- How much time do I have to spend with Air Force ROTC each week?The only required time is during your Air Force ROTC classes, PT, and Leadership Lab.
+This equates to approximately five hours per week for freshmen and sophomores; seven hours per week for juniors and seniors.

 - How are new cadets treated?

 Very well.
 Many detachments assign cadet "sponsors" to new students.
 They can help students find classes, get textbooks, learn to wear the uniform correctly, meet other cadets and learn basic customs and courtesies.
 It is also the responsibility of the cadet's flight commander to help new cadets fit into the program.
 Many detachments also have tutoring programs and other forms of assistance.
 Hazing is not permitted!
 You'll find the cadet staff and detachment staff is concerned about your well-being and progress.

 - How much marching and drilling will I have to do?Not as much as you think.
 Marching/drill is sometimes practiced during your squadron time at Leadership Laboratory (LLAB).
 There are no mandatory drill sessions outside of LLAB.